EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Space as sanctuary: science shielded from politics
+Space as sanctuary: science protected from politics

-European lens: industrial contribution trumps American achievement
+European lens: industrial contribution takes priority over American achievement

-Absence of budget or geopolitical framing
+Absence of budgetary or geopolitical perspective

 Discover how another country covers this same story.